dmbarbour/glas/docs/GlasProg.md

                 Z -> B
             _ -> C

 We can support a similar structure in the abstract syntax.
-For example, `(%try Tree X Y A Z B C)` encodes a decision tree structure and a tree traversal, but is difficult to extend or metaprogram.
-Or perhaps `(%cond (%br X (%br Y (%do A) (%br Z (%do B) (%fail))) (%do C)))` encodes structure as a DSL in the AST, though I'm not confident in this use of '%fail'.
+As a simplistic example, `(%try Tree X Y A Z B C)` can encode a decision tree structure and a tree traversal.
+But this encoding is awkward to extend or metaprogram.
+I imagine a solution closer to `(%cond (%br X (%br Y (%do A) (%br Z (%do B) (%bt))) (%do C)))`, essentially introducing a DSL for pattern matching into the AST.
+Here '%br' means branch, '%bt' means backtrack, and '%do' corresponds to the '->' arrow of committed action.
+But we can also support user-defined macros within the condition structure, and we can locally optimize `(%br Any (%bt) R) => R`, `(%br (%fail) Any R) => R`, and `(%cond (%do B)) => B`.

-*Notes:* The encoding needs more attention.
-And I'm still waffling on this entire direction, due to its relative overhead.
+*Note:* I'm still concerned over the overhead of pervasive transactions and backtracking, but this seems to be a good design direction for glas.

 ### Loops

-The simple while-do loop can feasibly be extended with a pattern-matching structure, multiple 'do' options depending on the context.
-For example, `"while Cond do Body"` becomes `(%loop (%br Cond (%do Body) (%fail)))`, and now we can extend this to support multiple '%do' bodies and branching conditions similar to pattern matching.
-Unlike '%cond', we expect a loop to eventually '%fail' out.

-Where we need more flexibility, a viable alternative is recursion with tail-call optimization, which is somewhat analogous to a 'jump' with parameters.
-It is feasible to ignore the loop primitive and rely entirely on recursive definitions, but a loop primitive is convenient until the optimizations are robust.

-I'm interested in termination proofs for programs, but I've decided that providing a bunch of terminating 'loop primitives' is not the right solution.
-Instead, we could leverage annotations to support proof of useful properties.

-### Virtual Registers?
-Defer.

-Idea: Primitive support for 'virtual registers' that logically index or aggregate other registers.
-Inspiration from lenses and prisms in FP.
-However, this concept complicates implementations.

-Alternative: We can currently support virtual 'getters' and 'setters' as handlers.
-In contrast, these aren't be transparently usable in place of registers, and they don't provide as many opportunities for optimizations.

-For the moment, I've decided to eschew support for virtual registers.
-However, it seems to be an extension compatible with other primitive features, so we can return to the idea in the future.
-Perhaps registers can logically be a getter/setter pair?
+We don't absolutely need loop primitives, but it would be awkward and inefficient to encode all loops as recursive definitions.

+I propose a simple `%loop` primitive corresponding roughly to while-do loops, but in context of our unusual approach to conditional behavior.
+The  `"while Cond do Body"` might compile to `(%loop (%br Cond (%do Body) (%bt)))`.
+We aren't limited to just one '%do' body, and a righmost '%bt' is essential if we intend to eventually exit the loop.

+*Aside:* I hope to eventually support termination proofs on glas programs.
+Unfortunately, neither recursion nor while-do loops do anything to simplify reasoning about termination.
+We'll be relying very heavily on annotations to guide such proofs.

 ### Robust Partial Evaluation